dan-r/HomeAssistant-Ohme/README.md

 It's still very early in development but I plan to add more sensors and support for pausing/resuming charge.

+## Entities
+This integration exposes the following entities:

+* Binary Sensors
+    * Car Connected - On when a car is plugged in
+    * Car Charging - On when a car is connected and drawing power
+* Sensors
+    * Power Draw (Watts) - Power draw of connected car
+    * Accumulative Energy Usage (kWh) - Total energy used by the charger
+* Switches - These are only functional when a car is connected
+    * Max Charge - Forces the connected car to charge regardless of set schedule
+    * Pause Charge - Pauses an ongoing charge

 ## Installation

 ### HACS